Accumulator¶

 How It Works¶

-- Maintaining an ordered list of elements for each key
+- Maintains an ordered list of elements for each key (for example, sorted by event time)

-- When the watermark progresses, it pops all sorted elements and writes them to the output stream
+- When the watermark progresses, pops all elements that are now behind the watermark and writes them to the output stream

-- New elements are inserted into the ordered list based on their event time
+- Inserts newly arrived elements into the ordered list based on their event time

 Unlike both map or reduce operations, where Datum is consumed and Message is returned, for reordering with the